 Then I took photos of the Helsinki Central Station (don’t judge, I think train stations are cool), and explored the harbor.
 At Market Square, I enjoyed fresh salmon and fried vandace, small freshwater fish.
 And yup, you eat them whole!
 Yummy.

 Like I said earlier, Helsinki was super safe and easy to explore on foot.
 Throw away the map, explore the parks, shops, and cafes, and take your time enjoying the city.
 There aren’t any overwhelming sites, like the Louvre or Vatican City, that demand a ton of your time, so avoid sticking to a strict schedule.

-One of Helsinki’s biggest attractions is actually located outside the city itself.
+Now Suomenlinna, one of Helsinki’s biggest attractions, is actually located outside the city itself.
 Suomenlinna, a fortress located on a cluster of islands close to Helsinki, allows visitors to soak up nature.
 Trust me, this place is a gem on a glorious summer day.